 Each generation has its’ own favorite music.
 Whether it be the Spice Girls, Backstreet Boys or Prince, nostalgia brings back those memories of good times, great loves and perceived simpler times.
 Since most events are about having a celebration, why not consider combining the great nostalgic memories with the new the ones that are being created as guests attend a new festivity.

-Being a DJ in Vancouver, I always feel that any celebration is about sharing, and what better way to share with your friends, family, and even acquaintances, than music that is part of them and the new music that is part of you.
+Being a DJ, I always feel that any celebration is about sharing, and what better way to share with your friends, family, and even acquaintances, than music that is part of them and the new music that is part of you.
 Knowing that your music will one day be nostalgic for you, I am sure you can see my point.

 So don’t be too hard on the oldies and what you might consider “cheesy” music.
 There is a reason it is still being played.
 It appeals to the good memories and that is surely a positive when it comes to creating great vibes your celebration.